-The Corporate Governance Framework sets out the responsibilities of the Board as a whole, as well as the responsibilities of some key members, such as the Chairman of the Board, the Lead Independent Director, the CEO, the CFO, the COO.
+The Corporate Governance Framework sets out the responsibilities of the Board as a whole, as well as the responsibilities of some key members, such as the Chairman of the Board, the Lead Independent Director, the CFO, the CFO, the COO.
 It also describes the evaluation of the performance and effectiveness of the Board and its Committees.
-The performance is evaluated annually, and the results are reviewed by the Nomination Committee or the Board.
-The performance and effectiveness of the Chairman of the Board is evaluated collectively by its members.